 - Upgrade the Router Firmware

 - View Router Status

 - View Logs of Web Access or Attempted Web Access

 - Manage the Configuration File

-- Time Machine on page 81
+- Set Password

 Upgrade the Router Firmware

 The router firmware (routing software) is stored in flash memory.
 You can update the firmware from the Administration menu on the Advanced tab.
 You might see a message at the top of the Genie screens when new firmware is available for your product.